hadley/adv-r/Rcpp.md

       return out;
     }

-### Unordered map
+### Map

-An unordered map is very similar to an unordered set, but instead of storing presence or absence, it can store additional data.
-It's useful for functions that map some value to a like `table` or `match`.
+A map is similar to a set, but instead of storing presence or absence, it can store additional data.
+It's useful for functions like `table` or `match` that need to look up a value.
+As with sets, there are ordered (`std::map`) and unordered (`std::tr1::unorded_map`) versions, but if output order matters it's usually faster to use an unordered map and sort the results.

+Since maps have a value and a key, you need to specify both when initialising a map: `map<double, int>`, `unordered_map<int, double>`, and so on.

+XXX: Insert example implementation of match when `String` complete

 ### Exercises

-Implement:
+To practive using the STL algorithms and data structures, implement the following using R functions in C++, using the hints provided:

 * `median.default` using `partial_sort`
 * `%in%` using `unordered_set` and the `find` or `count` methods
 * `unique` using an `unordered_set` (challenge: do it in one line!)
-* `min` using `std::min`
+* `min` using `std::min`, or `max` using `std::max`
 * `which.min` using `min_element`, or `which.max` using `max_element`
 * `setdiff`, `union` and `intersect` using sorted ranges and `set_union`, `set_intersection` and `set_difference`

-* re-write our implementation of `row_sums` to use iterators.
-Rewrite it to use `accumulate`.

 ## Case studies

+The following case studies illustrate some real life uses of C++ to replace slow R code.

 ### Gibbs sampler

-The following case study updates an example [blogged about](From http://dirk.eddelbuettel.com/blog/2011/07/14/) by Dirk Eddelbuettel, illustrating the conversion of a gibbs sampler in R to C++.
+The following case study updates an example [blogged about](http://dirk.eddelbuettel.com/blog/2011/07/14/) by Dirk Eddelbuettel, illustrating the conversion of a gibbs sampler in R to C++.
 The R and C++ code shown below is very similar (it only took a few minutes to convert the R version to the C++ version), but runs about 20 times faster on my computer.
 Dirk's blog post also shows another way to make it even faster: using the faster (but presumably less numerically accurate) random number generator functions in GSL (easily accessible from R through RcppGSL) can eke out another 2-3x speed improvement.

 The R code is as follows: